 Accurate patient notes are vital for providing patients with the best possible healthcare.
 They document all aspects of a patient’s medical history, including diagnoses, treatments, and medications.
 They also include allergies, past illnesses and injuries, and more information.

-If a healthcare professional’s documentation needs to be completed or accurate, it can lead to dangerous patient outcomes.
+If a healthcare professional’s documentation is not completed or is inaccurate, it can lead to dangerous patient outcomes.
 It can also expose the healthcare provider to legal action, which may have severe personal and professional consequences.